I once had someone give me advice after I experienced a series of recurrent early miscarriages. She said “Just do everything the doctor tells you.”

 So where to start?

-Use Google.
+Use search engines.
 Read peer-reviewed scientific studies.
-Join Facebook groups.
+Join social media groups.
 Read the blogs of doctors, practitioners, and others experiencing the same symptoms as you are.
 Talk with people in your community.

 Despite what many may say, both “science-based” evidence AND anecdotal evidence can be helpful.
 In fact, it’s easy for me to say that the majority of my personal healing has come from anecdotal evidence alone.